SWETANKSINHA23/credit_card_fraud_analytics_powerbi/README.md

 ## Project Overview

 This project implements a **production-grade fraud detection pipeline** on the canonical Kaggle Credit Card Fraud dataset.
-The system is engineered from raw data ingestion through to a deployable FastAPI inference service and a Power BI monitoring dashboard,covering every stage a real ML system requires in a financial context.
+The system is engineered from raw data ingestion through to a deployable FastAPI inference service and a Power BI monitoring dashboard, covering every stage a real ML system requires in a financial context.

 The core challenge is detecting fraud in a dataset where **fewer than 0.17% of transactions are fraudulent** — a regime where standard accuracy metrics are actively misleading and where the cost of a missed fraud far exceeds the cost of a false alert.
 Every design decision in this project reflects that operational reality.